Peppermint tea is one of the most popular herbal teas on the market. Its refreshing flavor and health benefits make it a favorite among tea drinkers.

-First, pick the fresh leaves off of the stems, measure, then wash them under running water in a colander.
-I like to use a salad and herb spinner to dry them.
+- First, pick the fresh leaves off of the stems, measure, then wash them under running water in a colander.

 When ready to drink, mix 1/2 pint (1 cup) tea concentrate with 1 1/2 pints water- or to taste.
 Serve cold.